-US: Kosovo will host Afghan evacuees who need more screening
+US: Afghan evacuees who fail initial screening Kosovo-bound

 Other U.S. officials have said they expect most or all Afghans whose cases may initially raise red flags or questions to pass further screening.

+Eligible Afghans include those who worked for the U.S. government, or women’s advocates, journalists or others vulnerable because of their role in Afghan civil society.

-The U.S. official said the transit centers “provide a safe place for diverse groups … to complete their paperwork while we conduct security screenings before they continue to their final destination in the United States or in another country.”
+The U.S. official who disclosed the Kosovo plan said the transit centers “provide a safe place for diverse groups … to complete their paperwork while we conduct security screenings before they continue to their final destination in the United States or in another country.”

 The U.S. will use a military camp, Bondsteel, that houses the U.S. army near the Kosovo capital for the further screening and processing of evacuees intended for resettlement in the United States, the U.S. official said.

-A site down the road that formerly housed road crews will temporarily house evacuees bound for other NATO countries, under NATO’s management and care, the official said.
+A site down the road that formerly housed road crews is to temporarily house evacuees bound for other NATO countries, under NATO’s management and care.

 Germany and Italy each have set time limits of no more than two weeks for U.S. processing of any one evacuee on their soil.

-Muslim-majority Kosovo considers itself a close ally of the United States since the U.S. spearheaded a NATO air campaign against Serbian forces brutalizing Kosovo civilians in 1999.
-Its leaders have agreed to one-year stays for the evacuees, with a possibility of extensions.
+Kosovo considers itself a close ally of the United States since the U.S. spearheaded a 1999 NATO air campaign against Serbian forces brutalizing Kosovo civilians.
+The two Afghan evacuee sites sit along a highway named after President Joe Biden’s late son, Beau Biden, who helped train local judges and prosecutors after the Kosovo war.

+Kosovo leaders have agreed to one-year stays for the evacuees, with a possibility of extensions.
+Kosovo’s prime minister and other officials turned out at the airport to welcome the first Afghan evacuees.

+The majority of Kosovo’s people are Muslim, like Afghans, although Kosovo’s constitution establishes it as a secular state.
+Kosovo has a substantial minority of Orthodox Christian Serbs.

 Refugee organizations say the U.S. hasn’t been open or efficient in its treatment of evacuees at overseas transit centers.